lakkatv/lakka-website/content/articles/2015/11/26/new-major-version-released.md

 ### DRM/KMS is back on the Generic PC builds

-A big bug with Radeon GPU was preventing us to provide DRM/KMS builds of Lakka for PCs. @lugaidster on RetroArch issue tracker found a workaround that we can use in Lakka, allowing us to remove the huge X11 dependancy again.
+A big bug with Radeon GPU was preventing us to provide DRM/KMS builds of Lakka for PCs. @lugaidster on RetroArch issue tracker found a workaround that we can use in Lakka, allowing us to remove the huge X11 dependency again.

 However, some users reported too much incompatibilities and poor performance with the DRM/KMS builds.
 We still believe that being X11 free is the future, and that vendors will soon release proprietary drivers compatible with DRM/KMS.
 In the meanwhile, I may provide unofficial X11 builds somewhere.